apostrophecms/apostrophe-documentation/tutorials/howtos/model-layer.md

   .toArray(function(err, pieces) { ... })
 ```

+> *You may also use promises.* Apostrophe returns a promise if you do not pass a callback function to `toArray`.
+The promise resolves to the array of pieces (use `then`).

 That code will fetch only pieces this particular user is allowed to see, and also take into account your custom mongodb criteria object and a full-text search for the word `blue`, sorting the results by how well they match that search.

 ## Updating pieces